 Professor Emeritus, Princeton University

-- Transportation and logistics laboratory – Our work in transportation and logistics dates to 1981, and spans stochastic fleet management in trucking, rail and air, real-time dispatching, routing and scheduling, and spare parts management, to name a few.
+- Transportation and logistics Laboratory – Our work in transportation and logistics dates to 1981, and spans stochastic fleet management in trucking, rail and air, real-time dispatching, routing and scheduling, and spare parts management, to name a few.
 Our work has been adopted by a broad cross section of the industry.

 - Optimal learning – This research addresses the challenges of collecting information, when information (observations, simulations, laboratory and field experiments) are expensive.